rudresh051/Software-Testing-Resources/Courses/SoftwareTesting/noc24_cs91/Week2_L2.md

 than once, except possibly the first and last node.
     * No internal loops.
     * A loop is a simple path.
-* A prime path is a simplb path that does not appear as a proper subpath of any other simple path.
+* A prime path is a simple path that does not appear as a proper subpath of any other simple path.

 ## Simple paths and prime paths - Example